ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/guards.md

 ▸ **numStr**(`value`): value is NumStr

-Checks that value type is NumStr.
+Checks if value type is NumStr.

 #### Parameters